 If you speak or understand Italian you’ll know that Spaghetti alla Puttanesca literally means prostitute’s spaghetti!
 ‘Puttana’ in Italian means prostitute or whore!
-Despite the name, this is a very popular pasta recipe in Italy and abroad.
-Although, out of Italy many recipes include other ingredients which often has Italians up in arms!
+However, despite the name, this is a very popular pasta recipe in Italy and abroad.
+Although, out of Italy, many recipes include other ingredients which often has Italians up in arms!

 Like so many other Italian dishes there are various opinions on how this pasta dish got its name!
 Some believe that it was a dish made by a brothel owner in the Spanish quarter (red light district) of Naples.
 Although it’s not clear, if he offered it to his patrons or used it to entice customers through the door with the spicy, pungent aroma produced by its ingredients.
 Others believe that this was the easiest thing prostitutes could prepare between customers because the low cost, easily stored ingredients required little shopping or preparation.